Report infectious diseases

 Additional resources

-The following instructions apply to all CMR Forms for human patients:
+The following instructions apply to all PDF CMR Forms for human patients:

 - On first line of form, write the disease.
 Complete the patient's name, address, date of birth, phone number, and gender.
 Social security numbers are not necessary.